List of awards and nominations received by The Crown: Astra Television Awards

+Astra Creative Arts Television Awards

 Australian Academy of Cinema and Television Arts (AACTA) International Awards

 The awards recognise excellence in the film and television industry, both locally and internationally, including the producers, directors, actors, writers, and cinematographers.
 It is the most prestigious awards ceremony for the Australian film and television industry.
 They are generally considered to be the Australian counterpart of the Academy Awards for the U.S. and the BAFTA Awards for the U.K.

 British Academy Television Awards

 The British Academy Television Awards are presented in an award show hosted by the BAFTA.
 They have been awarded annually since 1955.

 British Academy Television Craft Awards

 The British Academy Television Craft Awards are accolades presented by the British Academy of Film and Television Arts, established in 2000 as a way to spotlight technical achievements.

 British Film Designers Guild Awards

 The BFDG Awards celebrate and congratulate the members of the guild and the wealth of talent within the British Art Department.